djfrancesco/randomized-select/_posts/2020-04-04-insertion-sort.md

 toc: false
 layout: post
 description: A basic example of Cython and Numba applied to a simple algorithm.
-categories: [Python, Cython, Numba, Insertion sort, sorting, algorithms]
+categories: [Python, Cython, Numba, sorting algorithms]
 title: "Cython & Numba implementations of a simple algorithm: Insertion sort"
+author: François Pacull
 ---

 The aim of this notebook is to show a basic example of [Cython](https://cython.org/) and [Numba](http://numba.pydata.org/), applied to a simple algorithm.

-As we will see, the code transformation from *Python* to *Cython* or *Python* to *Numba* can be really easy (specifically for the latter), while being way more efficient than pure *Python*.
-This is due to the fact that the computer is CPU bound when executing this type of algorithmic task, for which the overhead of calling the CPython API in pure *Python* is really large.
+As we will see, the code transformation from Python to Cython or Python to Numba can be really easy (specifically for the latter), while being way more efficient than pure Python.
+This is due to the fact that the computer is CPU bound when executing this type of algorithmic task, for which the overhead of calling the CPython API in pure Python is really large.
 And this is also true within a [Jupyterlab](/) notebook.

 Let us recall the purpose of these two Python-related tools from their respective websites:

-> *Cython* is an optimizing static compiler for both the *Python* programming language and the extended *Cython* programming language
+> Cython is an optimizing static compiler for both the Python programming language and the extended Cython programming language

-> *Numba* is an open source JIT compiler that translates a subset of *Python* and NumPy code into fast machine code.
+> Numba is an open source JIT compiler that translates a subset of Python and NumPy code into fast machine code.

 Now, let's describe the chosen algorithm: *Insertion sort*, which is a very simple and intuitive algorithm.
 As written in Cormen et al. [1]: